Shoshone Lake Solo Canoe Camping

 Back on the Water

-Between the campsite and the Narrows (mid-point of the Lake), I passed three other groups heading toward Lewis Lake.
-From then on, I didn't see anyone else until returning to Lewis Lake.
+From site 8Q7, I paddled west along the south shore.
+The fog burned off as the sun rose in the sky.
+Between the campsite and the Narrows (mid-point of the Lake), I passed three other groups heading east toward Lewis Lake.
+After those groups, I didn't see anyone else on Shoshone Lake.

 Geyser Basin